Abbbyccc/FAC_-Revision-quiz/README.md

 Pull changes from the origin remote, master branch and merge them to the local checked-out branch.

 #### How do we create a new branch on our local machine?
-Open the terminal in the project directory and enter”git checkout -b “branch name”
+Open the terminal in the project directory and enter [ git checkout -b “branch name” ]

 #### How do we control which changes will be included in the next commit?
-Use “git add “the changed file name”
+Use [ git add "the changed file name" ]

 #### When might git add .be inappropriate?
+With [ git add .], you are adding every single file in the current folder, or structure, or anything else in the directory, you could add generated files, backups, and confgiure files which you proberbly don't want to add.

 #### How do we make sure our local changes don’t conflict with main?
-create a branch that separate from the main to work on
+Always ceate a branch that separate from the main to work on

 #### What does git push origin [branch-name] do?
 It will create a Pull Request under the [branch-name]